Strengthening your job application

-Here are a few tips from the members of City Year’s Talent Acquisition team—the people who facilitate the hiring process of hundreds of City Year staff and senior leaders at Headquarters and across 29 U.S. cities each year—that will help you confidently craft a great cover letter, resume and application and help you put your best foot forward when trying to land that dream job.
+Here are a few tips from the members of City Year’s Talent Acquisition team—the people who facilitate the hiring process of hundreds of City Year staff and senior leaders at Headquarters and across 29 U.S. cities each year—that will help you confidently craft a great cover letter, resume and application.
+We’re here to help you put your best foot forward when trying to land that dream job.

 Why write a cover letter?

-Choose your words carefully as you show your commitment to an organization, mission and specific position.
+Choose your words carefully as you show your commitment to an organization, mission and the specific position you are applying for.
 It can be sometimes hard to decipher a pattern or overarching skill set in a resume.
 Your cover letter can tie up your experiences with a bow and show the kind of impact you would like to have in your next role.